Minimally Invasive Surgery, including daVinci Robotic Surgery

 She is a 2-time recipient of the Golden Apple Teaching Award and has received Excellence in Teaching Awards from the University of Colorado Denver Medical School.

 Dr. Carter is on Active Staff and cares for patients at the following hospitals:

 - Northern Colorado Medical Center - Greeley, CO

 - Medical Center of the Rockies - Loveland, CO

-For physical activity to be considered by all health care providers as a vital sign in every patient visit, and that patients are effectively counseled and referred as to their physical activity and health needs, thus leading to overall improvement in the public's health and long-term reduction in health care cost.
+Physical activity should be considered by all health care providers as a vital sign in every patient visit.
+In addition, patients should be effectively counseled as to their physical activity and health needs, thus leading to overall improvement in the public's health and long-term reduction in health care cost.
 Click here to read more.

-Rocky Mountain Cancer Rehabilitation Institute is the original and only entity by that name recognized by the State of Colorado.
-Dr. Carter founded RMCRI here at her office site at NCMC in 1996, and has continually seen and treated patients since that time.
-This first-of-its-kind clinical program has earned international acclaim; Dr. Carter has lectured extensively on aspects of cancer and exercise worldwide, in 2008/2009 she traveled to speak in Australia, the Netherlands and Italy.
-She appeared on a segment about cancer,exercise and fatigue on NBC Nightly News with Tom Brokaw in 2000.
+As a member of the Society of Integrative Oncology, Dr. Carter helps cancer patients feel better during and after their treatments.
+She founded Rocky Mountain Cancer Rehabilitation Institute at her office in NCMC in 1996, and has continually seen and treated patients since that time.
+This first-of-its-kind clinical program has earned international acclaim; she appeared on a segment about cancer, exercise and fatigue on NBC Nightly News with Tom Brokaw in 2000.
 She co-authored the textbook "Exercise and Cancer Recovery" in 2002.
-ACSM has included cancer as one of the diseases under the Exercise is Medicine initiative, the topic of Dr. Carter's 2011 most recent speaking engagements.
+Dr. Carter has lectured extensively on aspects of cancer and exercise worldwide, during 2008-2013 she traveled to speak in Australia, the Netherlands, Italy, South Africa and Switzerland.
+ACSM has included cancer as one of the diseases under the Exercise is Medicine initiative, the topic of many of Dr. Carter's speaking engagements.
 Click here for more information.